Mock Asylum Interview Practice for Affirmative USCIS Cases

 Important: Once you book your appointment, you must email your complete asylum application (Form I-589 and all supporting documents) to asyluminterviewprep@gmail.com.

-Your session will only be confirmed after we receive and review your application.
+Your session will only be confirmed after we receive your documents.
+All information will remain confidential and will be deleted after your practice interview is completed.
+Payment will be required before the session takes place.
 If we do not receive your documents, your appointment will not be finalized.

 How to prepare to your Mock Interview

-Have your asylum application accessible during the session.
+Have your asylum application and supporting materials accessible during the session.

 If you are using an interpreter, ensure they are available and connected online.